RT-Thread/rt-thread/documentation/device/adc/adc.md

 ### FinSH Command

-To find out the registered device, you can use the command adc probe followed by the registered ADC device’ name as following,
+To find out the registered device, you can use the command adc probe followed by the registered ADC device name as following,

 ```c
 msh >adc probe adc1